PROGRAM APPLICATIONS ARE ACCEPTED JANUARY 1 THROUGH MARCH 31

-Upload the following materials to complete your application for the PTA Program:
+Complete (if applicable) and upload the following materials to complete your application for the PTA Program.

 Courses in progress: Include the form, Courses in Progress, to be completed and submitted as part of the application.
 The Courses in Progress form must be signed and dated by the course instructor(s) between March 20th and March 31st of the application year.
 This form ensures that you receive partial credit towards the PTA core GPA for those classes.

 Substitution Course Form: If you are unsure if a transfer course will be accepted as a substitution for a course on the NTCC PTA curriculum, please use this form to supply the necessary information for an evaluation.
 This includes courses from out-of-state colleges with differing course numbers and names.